 For years, innovation has been a generic buzzword that many forward-thinking organizations like to throw about.
 What exactly is it?
-As a concept, it refers to the process an individual or organization undertakes to conceptualize brand new products, processes, and ideas, or to approach existing products, processes, and ideas in new ways.
-It is the path to growth and opportunity for many businesses because it offers these three advantages:
+As a concept, it refers to the process an individual or organization undertakes to conceptualize brand-new products, processes, and ideas or to approach existing products, processes, and ideas in new ways.

 Rethinking your business, products, or your business model is a proven process that can lead to rapid expansion and enable you to quickly scale your business.